kdesantis/AdminLauncher/UserGuide.md

 ![image](https://github.com/user-attachments/assets/6e4d9dab-1711-4a97-90ff-2ac221bd6789)

-**Home pannel** contains a button for all added programs and routines.
+**Home panel** contains a button for all added programs and routines.
 Each button has a **context menu** accessible by right-clicking to **edit** or **delete** the program.

 The ordering of the buttons follows this logic: